DeepInEvil/webCamEmocognizer/README.md

 # Training and running the tool

-to train using the data, use the file trainCNN.py </br>
+To train using the data, use the file trainCNN.py </br>
+Firstly, create the image data scaled, run the script </br>
+python ./genScaledDat.py </br>
+check if the file Scaled.bin.npy is generated in the data folder. </br>
 python ./trainCNN.py

 to run the detection using the training models run:</br>